 Pitch of stair:

-The ascent and descent of a state should be relatively easy and there should be a ratio of going and rising.
+The ascent and descent of a state should be relatively easy, there should be a ratio of going and rising.

 Unstructured vertical height should be provided i.e. sufficient headroom.